 Rhabdomyolysis is a serious syndrome due to a direct or indirect muscle injury.
-It results from a breakdown of muscle fibers and release of their contents into the bloodstream.
-This can lead to complications such as kidney (renal) failure.
+It results from the death of muscle fibers and release of their contents into the bloodstream.
+This can lead to complications such as renal (kidney) failure.
 This occurs when the kidneys cannot remove waste and concentrated urine.
 In rare cases, rhabdomyolysis can even cause death.
 However, prompt treatment often brings a good outcome.
 Here's what you need to know about rhabdomyolysis.

 There are many causes of rhabdomyolysis.
 The most common causes include:

 - The use of alcohol or illegal drugs such as heroin, cocaine or amphetamines

 - Extreme muscle strain, especially in someone who is an untrained athlete.
 This can happen in elite athletes too, however.
 And it can be more dangerous if there is more muscle mass to break down.

 - A crush injury such as from an auto accident, fall, or building collapse